VIDEO: Child falls out of window in Langley City - BC Local News

 Multiple emergency vehicles, including three ambulances, were called to the recreation centre parking lot next to City Hall on Douglas Crescent.

-The four-storey apartment building is located next door to the Timms Centre, but it is unclear at this time precisely where the mishap occurred or from what floor the child fell.
+The four-storey apartment building is at 20303 Douglas Cresc., next door to the Timms Centre, but it is unclear at this time precisely where the mishap occurred or from what floor the child fell.

 According to Langley City fire chief Rory Thompson, the two-year-old appeared to fall into some bushes.